 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of July 31, 2019, we had outstanding 11,617,112 shares of common stock.
-As of July 31, 2019 we had outstanding warrants to purchase 4,200,000 shares of common stock at an exercise price of \$12.00 per share, and 1,991,300 shares of common stock at an exercise price of \$6.25 per share.
-These warrants are fully exercisable and we have registered the issuance of shares upon exercise of these warrants under registration statements.
+As of September 30, 2020, we had outstanding 20,077,337 shares of common stock.
+As of September 30, 2020, we had outstanding warrants to purchase 4,200,000 shares of common stock at an exercise price of \$12.00 per share, and 1,991,300 shares of common stock at an exercise price of \$6.25 per share.
+These warrants are fully exercisable, and we have registered the issuance of shares upon exercise of these warrants under registration statements.
 As a result, the shares issuable upon exercise of these warrants can be freely sold in the public marked upon issuance, subject to volume limitations applicable to affiliates.
+Additionally, we have an ongoing sales agreement with Cowen and Company LLC, pursuant to which we could issue and sell shares of common stock under at-the-market offering programs.